Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models: Introduction

 \section{Introduction}

-Correctly developing concurrent software is challenging because of non-deterministic interleaving of thread executions.
-Developing such software to run on modern architectures with Weak Memory Models (WMMs) such as Armv8 and RISC-V is even more challenging.
-WMMs allow hardware and compilers to aggressively reorder memory accesses, which greatly optimize the performance of applications, but easily break the correctness of concurrent code.
+Correctly developing concurrent software is challenging because of the gigantic number of interleavings of thread executions.
+Developing such software to run on modern architectures with Weak Memory Models (WMMs) such as \arm, \power, or \riscv is even more challenging.
+WMMs allow hardware and compilers to aggressively reorder memory accesses, which greatly optimizes the performance of applications, but easily breaks the correctness of concurrent code.

-Inter-thread communication inside concurrent code is often exclusively implemented via shared variables protected by synchronization primitives (\eg, spinlock, mutexes, read-write locks).
+In concurrent code, threads typically communicate via shared variables protected by synchronization primitives (\eg, spinlocks, mutexes, read-write locks).
 Such concurrent code should work on WMMs out of the box~\cite{DRF} provided it contains no data races and the synchronization primitives are correct.
-Unfortunately, synchronization primitives are not always correct, and break in subtle and non-reproducible ways if crucial memory operations are executed out of order.
+Unfortunately, synchronization primitives are not always correct and break in subtle and non-reproducible ways when crucial memory operations are executed out of order.

-To enforce some ordering among memory operations, WMMs provide \emph{barriers}, which are either stand-alone explicit fences (\eg, \texttt{DMB ISH} on Arm) or implicit barriers attached to memory operations (\eg, \texttt{LDAR} and \texttt{STLR} on Arm).
+To enforce some ordering among memory operations, WMMs provide \emph{barriers}, which are either stand-alone explicit fences (\eg, \texttt{DMB ISH} on \arm) or implicit barriers attached to memory operations (\eg, \texttt{LDAR} and \texttt{STLR} on \arm).
 Such barriers need to be placed carefully inside the code so that the orderings required by the algorithm are enforced.
 However, as concurrent code often lies on the critical path, unnecessary or overly constrained barriers degrade the performance of the whole system.
-For this reason, experts spend a great deal of time and effort in identifying the key memory operations that need to be executed in order, and optimizing the usage of barriers accordingly ~\cite{linux-qspinlock-version4.4, linux-qspinlock-version5.6, linux-qspinlock-version4.16, linux-qspinlock-version4.5, linux-qspinlock-version4.8}.
+For this reason, experts spend a great deal of time and effort in identifying the key orderings among memory operations, and optimizing the usage of barriers accordingly~\cite{linux-qspinlock-version4.4, linux-qspinlock-version5.6, linux-qspinlock-version4.16, linux-qspinlock-version4.5, linux-qspinlock-version4.8}.